 Let’s Talk Emergency Preparedness on Your Assignment

 From hurricanes to wildfires, we want you to feel supported and prepared when disaster strikes.
-Whether you’re actively on assignment or rapidly approaching your state date, staying aware and in communication is crucial.
+Whether you’re actively on assignment or rapidly approaching your start date, staying aware and in communication is crucial.

 Travel Nurse Emergency Preparedness Tips